cho104/AI-Chellenge-Ovis2_5/README.md

 ***Note:*** *This preprocessing step can be prone to failures due to network issues or broken URLs.
 If you encounter problems, please use the pre-processed and converted data files provided in the download links above.*

 #### b.
 Custom Dataset Creation
 The script then transforms the preprocessed data into a `.jsonl` format tailored for the MS-Swift training framework.
 Task-specific prompts are engineered to guide the model's responses for each of the five tasks (captioning, vqa, summarization, text_qa, math_reasoning).
+During the process, easy (short) text_qa questions and 30% of the text_qa questions will be dropped for stratification purpose.
+10% of the whole dataset will be reserved for the validation set additionally.

 #### c.
 Model Training
 The training process is divided into two phases using the MS-Swift framework.